jodymgustafson/tone-audio-sprites/readme.md

 ## Test App
 The test app is a single page app that uses the audio modules to demonstrate playing notes and chords.

-It uses Vite to run it locally.
+It uses [Vite](https://vitejs.dev/) to run locally.
 There's no need to build.
 To start use:

     npm run dev